pupilfirst/pupilfirst/docs/developers/configuration.md

 2. Set up an IAM user with read & write permissions on the bucket.
 3. Configure Pupilfirst to use the newly created bucket using the correct credentials.
 Refer `AWS_*` keys in `example.env`.

-### Google Recaptcha
+### Google reCAPTCHA

 ```
 RECAPTCHA_V3_SITE_KEY
 RECAPTCHA_V3_SECRET_KEY
 RECAPTCHA_V2_SITE_KEY
 RECAPTCHA_V2_SECRET_KEY
+RECAPTCHA_DISABLED=false
 ```

-Sign up for Google's Recaptcha service and generate both V3 (invisible) and V2 (visible) by supplying your application's FQDN.
+Sign up for Google's reCAPTCHA service and generate both V3 (invisible) and V2 (visible) by supplying your application's FQDN.

+:::note

+If you wish to avoid using Google's reCAPTCHA (not recommended), you can set `RECAPTCHA_DISABLED` to `true`.
+This will disable the use of reCAPTCHA for public forms.

 ### Web push notifications